maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 ### Artifacts

-All release types will produce a set of binary artifacts, so we'll discuss these first.
+Our releases currently produce eight binary artifacts, so we'll discuss these first.

 In Rust, crates must use Semantic Versioning.
-A binary is defined within a crate, and therefore, by default, it will also have a Semantic Version; however, it is possible to override the `--version` argument on the binary to provide something custom.
-Our releases currently produce eight binary artifacts.
+A binary is defined within a crate, and therefore, by default, it will also have a Semantic Version; however, it is possible to override the `--version` argument to provide something custom.
 It would be useful if we could refer to these collectively with a single version number and package, where the package name would reflect the version number.
-The `--version` argument would identify this version number, but also identify the individual component using its Semantic Version. *

-The proposal is to use `YYYY.MM.X.Y` as the collective version number.
-The `X` is for the release cycle and `Y` is a counter from within the release cycle, which will increment if any more RC builds are made within that cycle.
+The collective version number will be `YYYY.MM.X.Y`, where `X` is for the release cycle within the month, and `Y` is a counter that will increment for each RC branch produced within the cycle.

-We would use the collective version number for a single Github Release.
-The assets for the release would be the combined binary packages for each platform.
+The collective version number is used for a single Github Release.
+The assets for the release are the combined binary packages for each platform.
 The changelog can also be nicely applied to this combined release.

-#### Uncertainties

-* Should Semantic Versions be dropped from user-facing elements?
+To accommodate these and some other things, our binaries will now have several version arguments, which are defined as follows:

+* `--package-version`: outputs the collective `YYYY.MM.X.Y` version
+* `--crate-version`: outputs the crate's Semantic Version
+* `--protocol-version`: outputs the network protocol version (correlated with the Semantic Version)
+* `--version`: outputs all of the above

 ### Alpha Releases